bhaskatripathi/how_to_read_research_papers/README.md

+Guys,
+Sharing some experiences of my Ph.D.
+Journey:

 # HOW TO READ A RESEARCH PAPER IN 30 Mins
 1. KEYWORDS AND TITLE - Look at the paper's keywords and title.
 If not interesting, stop.